Best Vegan Mayonnaise Brands

 Considering nearly 50% of the minimum ingredients needed to make mayonnaise are eggs, it might be perplexing to think about what constitutes an entirely egg-free alternative.

 Most eggless mayos are made with omega-3-balanced canola oil, pea protein, and spices.
-And, in contrast to many vegan products meant to mimic their meat-and-egg-based cousins, many vegan mayo brands, like Vegenaise, do not contain any additives or preservatives.
+And, in contrast to many vegan products meant to mimic their meat-and-egg-based cousins, many vegan mayo brands, like Vegenaise [Amazon], do not contain any additives or preservatives.

 Now that veganism and food allergies have made their way into mainstream food production, there are plenty of options for your egg-free mayonnaise, the perfect choice depending on your flavor preferences, nutritional needs, and price point.